 About the Centre

-The Joannah & Brian Lawson Centre for Child Nutrition (Lawson Centre) brings world-class talent and resources together to tackle the most important nutrition-related health issues facing children and their families in Canada and around the world.
+The Joannah & Brian Lawson Centre for Child Nutrition connects scholars, health practitioners, patients and knowledge resources to improve the nutrition of children, in Canada and around the world.

 Who We Are

-Three academic departments in the Faculty of Medicine lead the Lawson Centre:
+Three academic departments in the Temerty Faculty of Medicine lead the Lawson Centre:

 Together, we create new opportunities for research and education in child and maternal health, from studies on how the microbiome affects growth and development, to e-learning technologies that change how families manage diet and chronic disease.
 We work with academics across many fields, hospitals, industry, non-governmental organizations, advocates, and governments — locally and internationally — to find 21st century solutions to problems in nutrition and health.